-I’ve always heard about the Kibbutzim (plural of Kibbutz) in Israel, but honestly knew virtually nothing about them or exactly what they were except some kind of collective farming communities.
-I recently spent a few days on the Ketura Kibbutz in the Arava desert of Southern Israel and it was so much more than I realized or expected.
+I’d always heard about doing a stay on a Kibbutz in Israel, but honestly knew virtually nothing about them except that they were some kind of collective farming communities.
+During my month traveling through Israel, I spent a few days on the Ketura Kibbutz in the Arava desert of Southern Israel and it was so much more than I realized or expected.

-Kibbutzim started in Israel around 1910.
+So what is a kibbutz exactly?
+Kibbutzim (plural for Kibbutz) started in Israel around 1910.
 In the most general sense, a kibbutz is an Israeli commune or intentional community.
 They are communal farms or projects staffed by volunteers who are compensated with food, housing, and a small stipend.
 The essence of work on a kibbutz is that it is voluntary.
 Everyone receives the same amount of money, regardless of the type of work or amount of hours spent at work.
 The members are thus motivated by conscience, responsibility, and a sense of bettering their own community, rather than personal economic gain.
 Though kibbutzim have undergone many transformations over the years and have never accounted for more than seven percent of the Israeli population, the kibbutz has immense cultural significance and remains a viable Israeli institution today.

 In the early days, kibbutzim held fast to socialist ideals.
 There was no private property, not even tools or clothing, all work was shared, and land was owned communally.
 The bulk of the work was agricultural.
 Kibbutzim attempted to build a self-sufficient economy, but this proved unfeasible.
 Instead, they were supported by subsidies from charities and later from the Israeli government.
 Today, most kibbutzim are no longer strictly socialist, though they do retain many communal aspects.
 All kibbutzim, for example, are democratic.